pierre-vigier/Perl6-Math-Matrix/README.md

 SYNOPSIS
 ========

-Matrices are tables with rows or columns of numbers: new, transpose, invert, dot product, size, kernel, trace, norm, decompositions and so on
+Matrices are tables with rows or columns of numbers:

+    transpose, invert, negate, add, subtract, multiply, dot product, size, determinant, rank, kernel, trace, norm, decompositions and so on

 DESCRIPTION
 ===========